datasciencegrok/datasciencegrok/README.md

-🌟 Join the @DataScienceGrok Mission! 🌟
+🌟 Join the DataScienceGrok Mission! 🌟

 Together, we learn, evolve, and grow.